YusufAlperGulden/Yapay-Zeka-Deep-Learning/README.md

 >Machine learning models (especially neural networks) require numerical inputs.
 So if your target variable y contains string labels, you need to encode them using LabelEncoder.

+le=LabelEncoder() **Creates an instance of the LabelEncoder class.**

+y=le.fit_transform(y) **Learns the unique categories in y and converts those categories into numbers.**

+le.inverse_transform([4]) **Reverse label encoding — converts numeric label back to its original categorical form.**

+from tensorflow.keras.utils import to_categorical

+**Imports the to_categorical function from Keras, which is used to convert integer labels into one-hot encoded vectors.**

+y=to_categorical(y) -Convert your target labels y into one-hot encoded format, which is essential for multi-class classification tasks using neural network.

+**After using LabelEncoder, your target labels (y_encoded) are integers like 0, 1, 2.
+But neural networks often perform better when targets are in one-hot format.
+That's why it is important to turn it into the one-hot format. y_categorical is can be fed into a Keras model with "categorical_crossentropy" loss.**

+-If you did everything right, the output of y[0] should be looking like this:

+>array([0., 0., 0., 0., 0., 1., 0., 0., 0.])

+from sklearn.model_selection import train_test_split

+x_train,x_test,y_train,y_test=train_test_split(x,y,train_size=0.75,random_state=43)